infobloxopen/bloxone-python-client/src/anycast/README.md

 # The client must configure the authentication and authorization parameters
 # in accordance with the API server security policy.

-# Configure API key authorization: ApiKeyAuth
+# Configure Portal key authorization: ApiKeyAuth
 configuration.api_key = os.getenv("INFOBLOX_PORTAL_KEY")